 This page is designed to provide you more information about signals of distress in students, tips on how to deal with distressed students, the academic supports that are available, and a description of common mental health issues in students.
 Additionally, there is an Employee Assistant Program available to Ball State faculty and staff.

-If a student comes to you disclosing that they are suffering from an emotional disorder, you may want to consult with Disabled Student Development to learn about appropriate accommodations that may be recommended.
-Larry Markle, the Director of Disabled Student Development, can be reached at 285-5293.
+If a student comes to you disclosing that they are suffering from an emotional disorder, you may want to consult with Disability Services to learn about appropriate accommodations that may be recommended.
+Larry Markle, Director of Disability Services, can be reached at 285-5293.